Posted on

 Shoulder Surfing is one of the easiest password cracking techniques that doesn’t require use of any technology.
 In shoulder surfing, the hacker stands behind (or sits behind, position is not really important) the victim when he is entering his credentials and captures the credentials by simple observation.
 As you can see, this is the easiest way to capture credentials of the target.

 Another password cracking technique that doesn’t require any technology.
 In this technique, hacker tries to guess the password of the victim using his own mind.
-You may be surprised but this technique yielded me results at least 20% of the total attempts made.
+You may be surprised but this technique yielded me results in at least 20% of the total attempts made.

-In a dictionary attack, a hacker uses a dictionary to crack passwords.
+In dictionary attack, a hacker uses a dictionary to crack passwords.
 A dictionary or wordlist has a huge list of words (possible passwords), each one of which is tried as a password.
 In Kali Linux, the dictionary or wordlists are present in /usr/share/dirb/wordlists directory.

-In a brute force attack, hackers use every possible criteria or password to crack the credentials.
+In brute force attack, hackers use every possible criteria or password to crack the credentials.
 A brute force attack may be slow but it will eventually crack the password.
 A brute force attack works by calculating the hash function of every password string it has and compares it with one on the target system or victim.

 To understand Rainbow Table Attack, you need to first understand what is a Rainbow Table.
 A Rainbow Table is a database that contains huge list of plaintext passwords and their precompiled hashes.
 Unlike a Brute Force attack, Rainbow table attack bypasses calculation of a hash for every password string as it already has a pre compiled list of hashes.